Programming expands to 17 hours of daily news with 14 bureaus covering the country

 CINCINNATI – Newsy becomes the nation’s only free 24/7 broadcast news network today, available to more than 90% of U.S. television homes through over-the-air service and supplementing its ubiquitous over-the-top and connected TV distribution.

 The opinion-free national news network now serves its audiences with 14 news bureaus across the country staffed by experienced, seasoned journalists providing 17 hours of daily news.
-The new programming schedule is available here.
+View the new Newsy programming schedule.

 “We have built a team of strong storytellers, anchors and reporters with a goal of making journalism as enjoyable, relevant and interesting as it is important,” said Kate O’Brian, head of the news group for Scripps Networks.
 “Our promise will be to provide the objective journalism that Americans are seeking.”